CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_portal_tutorial.md

 ![search_page](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Data_search_page.png)

-Clicking on a dataset row in the [Data search page](https://portal.conp.ca/search) will bring the user to a more detailed dataset page that includes more description information pertinent to the dataset (including the display of the README.md file provided with the dataset) and download capabilities.
+Clicking on a dataset row in the [Data search page](https://portal.conp.ca/search) will bring the user to a more detailed dataset page that includes more description information pertinent to the dataset (including the display of the README.md file provided with the dataset).

 ![SCREENSHOT of the detailed page](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Dataset_detailed_page.png)